rizz5091660/orderbook/README.md

 <img src="https://github.com/rizz5091660/orderbook/blob/master/build2.PNG" alt="Build step 1"/>

 ## Running in EC2 AWS
-1) Use ssh client to connect EC2 instance
+1) Use ssh client to connect EC2 instance.
+Kindly refer to my email for the user and private key to connect to the instance.
 2) Go to directory /home/ec2-user/sonartrade/orderbook.
 3) Execute shell script ./run_lagom_ws.sh
 4) Open another ssh client and connect to AWS EC2